-The purpose of the Competition Rules is to provide standardized rules for all levels of championships organized, promoted or sanctioned by USA Taekwondo (USAT), and ensure that all matters related to USAT competitions are conducted in a fair and orderly manner.
+The purpose of the Competition Rules is to provide standardized rules for all levels of championships organized, promoted or sanctioned by USA Taekwondo (USATKD), and ensure that all matters related to USATKD competitions are conducted in a fair and orderly manner.

-These rules are also intended to standardize Taekwondo competition in the United States in accordance with the World Taekwondo Federation (WTF)-the international governing body for the sport of Taekwondo.
+These rules are also intended to standardize Taekwondo competition in the United States in accordance with World Taekwondo (WT)-the international governing body for the sport of Taekwondo.
 A competition that does not follow the fundamental principles of these rules cannot be recognized as a USA Taekwondo competition.